 Des’s Taxi – 131 008

 eheadspace is an online and over the telephone service that supports young people and their families going through a tough time.

 eheadspace is a confidential, free and secure space where young people 12 - 25 or their family can chat, email or speak on the phone with a qualified youth mental health professional

 Young people may contact eheadspace if they need advice, are worried about their mental health or are feeling isolated or alone. eheadspace can help with a broad range of issues like bullying, drug and alcohol issues, depression and anxiety, relationships, concerns about friends, fitting in and isolation.

-You can check out eheadspace by clicking on this link.
+You can check out eheadspace by visiting online and phone support.

 Family and Friends are so important in all parts of life, the good times and the tough times.